-Description-Determines what action is taken when the MemoryQueueToDiskThreshold is met the Memory Queue To Disk Threshold has been met.
-Connections will be reestablished when auto-reconnect occurs, 1 The Double-Take service stops pulling operations from the driver when the Memory Queue To Disk Threshold has been met.
-The target will pause the source.
-The service will resume pulling operations when the target tells the source to resume, 2 The source and target begin queuing operations to disk.
+Description-Determines what action is taken when the MemoryQueueToDiskThreshold is met

+Values-0 Auto-disconnect processing is initiated when theMemoryQueueToDiskThreshold has been met.
+Connections will be reestablished when auto-reconnect occurs, 1 The Double-Take service stops pulling operations from the driver when theMemoryQueueToDiskThreshold has been met.
+The target will pause the source.The service will resume pulling operations when the target tells the source to resume, 2 The source and target begin queuing operations to disk.